samuelGrahame/ExpressCraft/README.md

 gridView.SetBoundsFull(); // Dock the gridView Full
 gridView.DataSource = dataTable;

-this.LinkchildToForm(gridView); // required to manage resize events. this.Body.AppendChild(gridView); // add the control to the working form
+this.LinkResize(gridView); // required to manage resize events. this.Body.AppendChild(gridView); // add the control to the working form
 ```